-The penetration and distribution of a liquid phase on the grain boundaries (GB's) plays a very important role in liquid phase sintering of refractory metals.
+The penetration and distribution of a liquid phase in the grain boundaries (GBs) play a very important role in liquid phase sintering of refractory metals.
 Complete wetting of the solid by the liquid is believed necessary for full densification during liquid phase sintering of materials containing a high volume fraction of the solid phase.
-The parameters of liquid phase sintering (for example, the spacing between solid particles) depend critically on the wetting angles θ in the contacts between liquid phase and particles (1,2).
-Liquid bridges between particles with different θ may assume different forms (2), and the spacing dependencies of the force between such particles are also very different for different θ (3-5).
-For low wetting angles the force F between the particles is attractive and during the sintering it presses the particles together (1).
-For large θ the force F is repulsive at little spacings and is attractive only at large spacings (1).
-In this case during the sintering an equilibrium spacing exists and at lower spacings the particles repel each other.
+The parameters of liquid phase sintering (for example, the spacing between solid particles) depend critically on the wetting angles θ at the contacts between liquid phase and particles /1,2/.
+Liquid bridges between particles with different θ may assume different forms /2/, and the spacing dependencies of the force between such particles are also very different for different θ /3-5/.
+For low wetting angles, the force Fbetween the particles is attractive and during the sintering it presses the particles together /1/.
+For large values of θ , the force F is repulsive at little spacings and is attractive only at large spacings /1/.
+In this case, during the sintering an equilibrium spacing exists and at lower spacings the particles repel each other.
 This difference between the forces for large θ and low θ controls the process of particle rearrangement.
-The formation of necks with low energy GB's after particle coalescence can be seen particularly well in systems like Fe-Cu (6,7) and Ag-Cu (8).
-It was shown (9) that in W-Ni alloys during the initial stages of sintering the original polycrystalline W powder dissolved into single crystals due to the penetration of liquid Ni along the solid GB's.
-However, after long sintering periods (10,11), microstructural studies clearly indicate that some of the W single crystals move about within the liquid and subsequently contact and coalesce into a single particle.
-This indicates that in some temperature interval above the eutectic temperature T_e in the W-Ni system the low energy GB's are not wet and the high energy GB's are wet by liquid phase.
+The formation of necks with low energy GBs after particle coalescence can be seen particularly well in systems like Fe-Cu /6,7/ and Ag-Cu /8/.
+It was shown /9/ that in W-Ni alloys, during the initial stages of sintering, the original polycrystalline W powder dissolved into single crystals due to the penetration of liquid Ni along the solid GBs.
+However, after long sintering periods /10,11/, microstructural studies clearly indicate that some of the W single crystals move about within the liquid and subsequently contact and coalesce into a single particle.
+This indicates that in a certain temperature interval above the eutectic temperature T_e in the W-Ni system the low energy GBs are not wetted and the high energy GBs are wetted by the liquid phase.

-If the GB energy σ{GB} is higher than $2\sigma{SL}$ (σ{SL} is the energy of the liquid-solid phase boundary per unit area) the GB is wet and θ =0 (θ is the contact angle at the site of GB intersection with the solid-melt interface, see Fig.1).
-If the σ{GB} and σ{SL} alter differently with the temperature (Fig.1c), the so-called GB wetting phase transition at T_w can proceed (12,13).
-Below T_w $2\sigma{SL} > \sigma{GB}$ and θ >0, the GB is not wet; above T_w $2\sigma{SL} < \sigma{GB}$, θ =0, and the GB is wet (Fig.2a).
-The conode in the (L+ β) two-phase area (Fig.2b) schematically shows such a
+If the GB energy σ{GB} is higher than $2\sigma{SL}$ (σ{SL} is the energy of the liquid-solid phase boundary per unit area), the GB is wetted and $\theta = 0$ (θ is the contact angle at the site of the GB intersection with the solid-melt interface, see Fig. 1).
+If the σ{GB} and σ{SL} change differently with temperature (Fig. 1c), the so-called GB wetting phase transition at T_w can proceed /12,13/.
+Below T_w , $2\sigma{SL} > \sigma{GB}$ and $\theta > 0$, the GB is not wetted;

-Figure 1.
-Bicrystal in contact with the liquid phase (L). (a) Incomplete wetting of the GB by the melt, $\theta > 0$. (b) complete wetting, $\theta = 0$.
+Fig. 1: Bicrystal in contact with the liquid phase (L). (a) Incomplete wetting of the GB by the melt, $\theta > 0$. (b) Complete wetting, $\theta = 0$.

-Figure 2. (a) Schematic diagram of the temperature dependencies of the energies of the grain boundaries (σ{GB}) and the solid-liquid phase boundaries (σ{SL}) near the GB wetting phase transition temperature T{w} . (b) An idealized eutectic phase diagram for the component B with high melting temperature T_m and the component A with low T_m .
+Fig. 2: (a) Schematic diagram of the temperature dependencies of the energies of the grain boundaries (σ{GB}) and the solid liquid phase boundaries (σ{SL}) near the GB wetting phase transition temperature T_w . (b) An idealized eutectic phase diagram for the component B with high melting temperature T_m and the component A with low T_m .
 The line of possible wetting GB phase transition at temperature T_w is also shown.